How to analyze landing pages: the four signals beyond bounce rate

 Top Pages sorted by visitors, with engagement score as a sibling column.
 Real DOM, ported from the Clickport Pages panel.

 Most analytics tools built in the last five years compute some version of this score.
 GA4 has its own, called engagement rate, and I cover it later.
 The math differs from tool to tool.
-The principle does not.
+The principle doesn't.
 Do not judge a session by what happened at one page boundary.
 Judge it by what the visitor did on the page they landed on.

 Goal conversion rate per landing page

 The second signal is the page's conversion rate against its actual job.
 Every landing page has a job.
 A pricing page wants you to start a trial.
 A blog post wants you to read the next post, sign up for the newsletter, or share the link.
 A product page wants the contact form.
-A landing page with no goal defined is a page you are not measuring.
+A landing page with no goal defined is a page you aren't measuring.
 You are just watching it.

 Put goal conversion right next to engagement and visitors, and the report starts to read like plain English: